Who were the hardest working Christians in the Bible?

 Beware this graceless message!
 The mindless pursuit of religious busyness—even good works done in the name of Jesus—will distract you from the love of God.
 You’ll end up with toiling in the kitchen instead of reclining with Jesus in the lounge.

-The takeaway, the cure, the ticket to freedom
+Your ticket to freedom

 If you are worn out from doing the Lord’s work, you can probably relate to the Ephesians.
 They were a hard-working bunch of believers, but they were dying on the inside.
 They were busy building, but their labor was in vain.